 What to Consider When Choosing One of the Best Homeowners Insurance Companies in California

-A standard homeowners insurance policy will likely cover certain events such as fire, wind, hail, and theft, as well as provide liability coverage to protect homeowners if someone is injured on their property or if the policyholders themselves are found to be liable for causing damage to another person’s property or bodily injury.
-Insurance policies may exclude certain scenarios from their coverage terms, so it’s always a good idea to check what exactly is covered with a particular plan.
+A standard homeowners insurance policy will likely cover certain events such as fire, wind, hail, and theft, as well as provide liability coverage to protect homeowners if someone is injured on their property or if the policyholders themselves are found to be liable for causing damage or injury to a third party.
+Insurance policies may exclude certain scenarios from their coverage terms, so it’s always a good idea for homeowners to check what exactly is covered with a particular plan.
 While shopping around for homeowners insurance and comparing providers, property owners may also find that some coverage terms are included with a standard policy at one company, but are only available as extra endorsements with another.
 For instance, insurance providers may build identity theft protection coverage into their standard homeowners insurance plans, but that will not always be the case with every company.

 Perhaps the most important cost consideration to weigh when looking for the best homeowners insurance in Northern California or Southern California is the insurance premium with each provider.
 This rate is the amount that policyholders will pay in return for coverage.
 Insurance premiums may be assessed on a monthly, quarterly, semiannual, or annual basis.
 In some cases, payment options may be dictated by the method of payment.
 Homeowners who have an escrow account, for instance, may have a portion of their premium collected by their lender on a monthly basis.
-The lender then pays the premium directly to the insurance company on behalf of the policyholder.
+The lender then pays the premium directly to the insurance company on behalf of the policyholder as a way to ensure they are carrying current coverage for their home.

-Shopping around for a good rate can be helpful to avoid overpaying for an insurance policy.
-Getting quotes from multiple companies can also provide some insight into the types of coverage options that are available so homeowners can find a policy that meets all of their needs.
+Shopping around for a good rate can be helpful to homeowners when it comes to avoiding overpaying for an insurance policy.
+Getting quotes from multiple companies can also provide homeowners with insight into the types of coverage options that are available so they can find a policy that meets all of their needs.
 Insurance companies may provide different ways for prospective customers to get a quote on a policy.
 Although online quote tools have become far more common over the years, not all companies support online quotes.
 In some cases, online quote availability may be determined by a customer’s ZIP code, and California residents may find that they need to speak to an agent even if an insurance company has an online quote platform.

 Companies that have local agents will likely offer in-person quotes, but that may not always be the case.
 Requesting a quote over the phone is another potential option, and working with a representative or agent may be preferable to homeowners who would like some guidance when selecting the terms of their coverage.

-When the time comes to file a claim, it’s important that homeowners are comfortable with the steps required to submit a claim, such as providing any documentation or information needed to process it.
+When the time comes to file a claim, it’s important that homeowners are comfortable with the steps required, such as providing any documentation or information needed to process the claim.
 Online claims platforms can be especially helpful because homeowners can upload images if necessary and send additional documents upon request.
 Some insurance companies have dedicated mobile apps that allow policyholders to manage the entire claims workflow from their smartphone or tablet.
 Homeowners may prefer the option to check in on their claim status right from their phone without needing to call an agent for assistance.

-Insurance premiums are not the only cost consideration to take into account when vetting the best homeowners insurance in Southern California or Northern California.
+Insurance premiums are not the only cost consideration for customers to take into account when vetting the best homeowners insurance in Southern California or Northern California.
 A policy’s deductible can impact the overall cost of coverage for a homeowner as well.
 When a policyholder files a claim, the payout they receive subtracts the amount of their deductible.
 Deductibles can vary quite a bit across insurance providers, and many companies offer different options for customers to consider.
-It’s also possible that deductibles will be determined based on a percentage of the total coverage amount rather than a flat fee—although some companies offer both options.
+It’s also possible that deductibles will be determined based on a percentage of the total coverage amount rather than a flat fee—although some companies offer both options for policyholders to choose from.

 Selecting a higher deductible will often lead to a lower insurance premium, so homeowners may need to weigh the up-front cost of coverage against the long-term impact of a higher deductible.
 Another consideration to take into account is that homeowners insurance policies may set separate deductibles for different types of coverage.
 For instance, a homeowner may owe a different deductible on a property damage claim than they would if their claim resulted from a natural disaster.

 Insurance companies often offer add-on options for customers to purchase and extend their coverage.
-For instance, homeowners with stand-alone structures on their property—such as a tool shed, gazebo, or detached garage—may want to buy extended other-structures coverage to protect their entire property rather than just their primary residence.
+For instance, homeowners with stand-alone structures on their property—such as a tool shed, gazebo, or detached garage—may want to buy extended other-structures coverage to protect their entire property rather than just their main home structure.
 Policyholders may also be able to purchase endorsements to either include or expand coverage for water backups, high-value possessions, sinkhole damage, or identity theft.

-California homeowners may want to check for coverage options that may protect them against threats specific to their state.
+California homeowners may want to check for coverage options that can protect them against threats specific to their state.
 Earthquake insurance, for instance, may be available as a separate policy that homeowners can purchase in addition to their homeowners plan.
-Taking advantage of such policy options can help homeowners build out their insurance plan to their exact specifications.
+Taking advantage of such policy options can help homeowners build out their insurance plan to their exact specifications so they can feel confident that they will be covered when needed.

 AM Best Rating

 Checking an insurance company’s financial standing and credit history can often be a wise move for homeowners.
 Companies with strong finances may be more likely to continue providing high-quality insurance coverage while also maintaining the resources to pay out claims without delay.
-Assessing the financial health of an insurance company is relatively easy, thanks to the ratings bestowed by AM Best.
+Assessing the financial health of an insurance company is a relatively easy task for homeowners, thanks to the ratings bestowed by AM Best.
 This organization is an independent credit rating agency that specializes in the insurance industry.
-After reviewing a company’s credit and finances, AM Best will give it a rating that can range from A++ on the high end to D on the low end.
+After reviewing a company’s credit and finances, AM Best will give it a rating that can range from A++ (“Superior”) on the high end to D (“Poor) on the low end.
 These ratings indicate the level of confidence that AM Best has in the organization to continue meeting its obligations as an insurance provider.
-With that in mind, homeowners may want to look for an insurance company with a higher AM Best rating.
+With that in mind, homeowners may want to look for an insurance company with a higher AM Best rating for added peace of mind.

 Our Top Picks